ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-in the mind of one class for the other.
-The question is asked and even now
-awaits an answer.
-How may one
-foster the spirit of genuine good will
-betwen classes educated in separate
-&#x27;oo*
--sfJ
 a Hitatnj of Atlanta
 Silent God, Thou whose voice afar in mist and mystety hath
 left our eats an-hungered in these fearful days